An online self-help programme for people with HIV and depressive symptoms

 To investigate the effectiveness of an online self-help programme for people with HIV and depressive symptoms.

-The effectiveness of the online self-help programme will be studied in a randomized controlled trial.
-Approximately 200 participants will be tested and they will be approached in at least 21 HIV treatment centers.
-The self-help program is based on elements of Cognitive Behavioral Therapy.
-Motivational support is provided throughout the programme.
+The effectiveness of the online self-help programme has been studied in a randomized controlled trial.
+Approximately 200 participants have been tested and they were approached in at least 21 HIV treatment centers.
+The self-help program was based on elements of Cognitive Behavioral Therapy.
+Motivational support was provided throughout the programme.

-This study aims to evaluate the effectiveness of an online self-help intervention for people with HIV and depressive symptoms.
-If the intervention is shown to be effective, the program will be implemented and consequently many patients with HIV could be reached and psychological care for these patients may be improved.
+This study aimed to evaluate the effectiveness of an online self-help intervention for people with HIV and depressive symptoms.